Follow Us On Twitter: www.twitter.com/wescarolynarts

 - Thomas Albright (March 3, 1973).
 "A Unique Radiance: Wilson's Giant Step Forward".
 San Francisco Chronicle.

 Posters may have opened the door to Wes' artistic abilities, but they certainly weren't the only character in the room.
 Wes has enjoyed creating unique ink drawings and ink and watercolor art for many years.
-Carolyn had been an acrylic on canvas painter and digital artist before learning to create ink posters.
+Carolyn had been an acrylic on canvas painter and digital poster artist before learning to create ink posters.

 Since about 2009, the two joined Moonalice Poster artist team and found they enjoyed each others company at events.
 They even met a couple of times in New York with the Moonalice poster artist group for art shows.
 Left stranded with adventurous minds in New York on one of those trips, they partied through with their fellow poster artists during Hurricane Sandy in 2012.
 They'd been evacuated from a hotel just across the street from the famous dangling Crane visible from the hotel window, there was fear that the crane would explode on the street below if it fell!